 As I reflect on my life and upbringing, particularly my childhood, I find myself questioning how I endured such pain.

 As a child, I lacked physical strength and harbored constant fears of others.
 This stemmed from being born outside of Yemen and immigrating with my family at just a year and a half old.

 My father’s decision to return to his homeland after years of exile in Eritrea compelled my Eritrean mother to leave her country and accompany us, unwilling to be separated from her loved ones.

-We had nothing.
-My father had to start his life again from scratch.
-It is impossible to convey how poor we were, living together in a single room.
+We had absolutely nothing.
+My father had to rebuild his life completely from the ground up.
+It’s difficult to describe the depth of poverty we experienced, living crammed together in a single room.